Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 The BUZZ Click piezo speaker alerts you when recorded CO2 levels are above the CO2 alert level.

-The BUZZ Click is a Pulse Width Module (PWM) controlled peripheral.
+The BUZZ Click is a Pulse Width Module (PWM) peripheral.
 You control the tone by changing the PWM frequency and the volume by altering the PWM duty cycle.
 The piezo speaker is driven at a frequency of 5kHz, with a 1% duty cycle, for ten milliseconds.
 This combination produces a pip sound, enough to alert you without being too annoying.

 This oscilloscope screenshot shows the PWM signal generated to drive the piezo speaker.